palpen/fastai_deeplearning_v2_pt1/README.md

 # fastai_deeplearning_v2_pt1
-Notes and projects while taking FastAI's Deep Learning Course Part 1
+Notes and projects for FastAI's Deep Learning Course Part 1

-To run the notebooks in this repository, you must download the data required to run the notebooks and the Fastai library ([https://github.com/fastai/fastai](https://github.com/fastai/fastai)).
+To run the notebooks in this repository, you must download the data required by each notebook and the Fastai library ([https://github.com/fastai/fastai](https://github.com/fastai/fastai)).

 The ideal directory structure will look like the following: